History of Nova Scotia: Scottish clans

-In the Scottish Highlands, the traditional clan system was ended after the failed Rising of 1745.
-However, Ommer shows that the Scottish settlers reconstituted clan settlements in Cape Breton, Nova Scotia, that persisted into the early 20th century.
+In the Scottish Highlands, the traditional clan system was suppressed after the failed Jacobite rising of 1745, supporting the Stuart dynasty's claims to the throne.
+Scottish settlers to Nova Scotia reconstituted clan settlements in Cape Breton that persisted into the early 20th century.
 The clan system was tribal, involving an extended kin group that held land in common.
 Property was typically owned by the whole kinship group.
 In Scotland, clansmen rejected feudal claims of landlordship.
 The pioneers to Cape Breton sought out their own kin and settled alongside them.
-Farms passed from one branch of a family to another through succeeding generations but continued to be occupied by members of the same clan.
+Farms passed from one branch of a family to another through succeeding generations, but continued to be occupied by members of the same clan.
 Clan members helped each other with communal barn raising and shared labour and tools.
 In Nova Scotia, the system was maintained through arranged marriages, mutual aid and communal tenure.
 The system enabled survival and efficiency in a harsh pioneering environment.

-American Revolution
+American War of Independence (1775-1783)

-The American Revolution (1776–1783) had a significant impact on shaping Nova Scotia.
-At the beginning, there was ambivalence in Nova Scotia, "the 14th American Colony" as some called it, over whether the colony should join the Americans in the war against Britain.
-A small number of Nova Scotians went south to serve with the Continental Army against the British; upon the completion of the war these supporters were granted land in the Refugee Tract in Ohio.
+The American War of Independence (1776–1783) had a significant impact on shaping Nova Scotia.
+Initially there was ambivalence in Nova Scotia, "the 14th American Colony" as some called it, over whether the colony should join the rebelling Thirteen Colonies in the war against Britain.
+A small number of Nova Scotians went south to serve with the Continental Army against the British; after the war, between 1798 and 1812, the United States Congress granted such supporters land in the Refugee Tract in Ohio.

-Rebellions flared at the Battle of Fort Cumberland, the Siege of Saint John (1777), the Maugerville Rebellion in 1776 and the Battle at Miramichi in 1779.
+Rebellions flared at the Battle of Fort Cumberland (November 1776), the Siege of Saint John (1777), the Maugerville Rebellion in 1776 and the Battle at Miramichi in 1779.
 However the Nova Scotia government in Halifax was controlled by an Anglo-European mercantile elite for whom loyalty was more profitable than rebellion.
 Facing attacks which forced choices of loyalty, rebellion or neutrality, settlers outside Halifax experienced a religious revival that expressed some of their anxieties.
-Throughout the war, American privateers devastated the maritime economy by raiding many of the coastal communities.
+Throughout the war, United States privateers devastated the maritime economy by raiding many of Nova Scotia's coastal communities.
 In addition to capturing 225 vessels either leaving or arriving at Nova Scotia ports, American privateers made regular land raids, attacking Lunenburg, Annapolis Royal, Canso and Liverpool.
-American Privateers also repeatedly raided Canso, Nova Scotia in 1775 and 1779, destroying the fisheries, which were worth £50,000 a year to Britain.
+American privateers repeatedly raided Canso, Nova Scotia in 1775 and 1779, destroying the fisheries, which were worth £50,000 a year to Britain.
 These American raids alienated many sympathetic or neutral Nova Scotians into supporting the British.
 By the end of the war a number of Nova Scotian privateers were outfitted to attack American shipping.